This is it — the home stretch, the last hurrah, the final few months before you retire. Congratulations! You’ve earned the right to relax.

 A 4 percent withdrawal rate, adjusted annually for inflation, is often advised, as it may allow you to leave your principal untouched and minimize the likelihood you will deplete your savings, but rules of thumb don’t always apply.
 The ideal withdrawal rate for you will depend on your living expenses, the amount you have saved, and your portfolio’s annual rate of return.

 If you can’t generate enough from your personal savings and investments to cover your bills, you face some tough decisions.
 You can potentially downsize to reduce your living expenses, assume more risk to chase higher investment returns, or simply work a few years longer to supplement your savings.

-Remember, if you are age 50 or older by the end of the calendar year, you can potentially supercharge your savings by making additional catch-up contributions to your 401(k), 457 or 403(b) retirement plan. ( Learn more: Retirement savings catch-up: The age 50-plus options )
+Remember, if you are age 50 or older by the end of the calendar year, you can potentially supercharge your savings by making additional catch-up contributions to your 401(k), 457 or 403(b) retirement plan.
+(Learn more: Late comer retirement savings strategies)

 Depending on circumstances, some of these calculations get complicated.
 Some people opt to consult a financial professional to help determine an appropriate savings rate and withdrawal rate.

 Before you bid farewell to the boss, it is also important to give your budget a test drive.

 Try living off your projected income for a period of several months to make sure it meet your needs, suggested Justin Halverson, a financial advisor with Great Waters Financial in Minneapolis, Minnesota.

 Don’t forget that in the first decade of retirement, you are likely to spend more money than you did during your working years as free time allows for more travel, dining out, and spoiling the grandkids.

 “For the first 10 years of retirement, you may enjoy your newfound freedom while you still have your health, so you’ve got to build in a buffer for extra spending money,” said Halverson in an interview.